 - From the Install Patch Feed Integration window, provide details for the following parameters:

-- Name: Refers to the unique name for the patch feed integration.
+- Name: Unique name for the patch feed integration.

 - Upload Logo: You can browse to upload a logo of your organization.